dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1192: Race is socially constructed, not a merit determinant.
+### T1192: Race is a social construct and doesn’t determine worth.

 |Support|
 |---|